courtcourtaney/voxEMG/README.md

 }
 ```

-If you want to create a commercial product using the VoxEMG hardware designs and don't want to release it under the same license, you will need a commercial license.
-Please email me at [c.n.reed@lboro.ac.uk](mailto:c.n.reed@lboro.ac.uk) to enquire further. </p>
 <!--
 ## To-Do List
 There's a lot left to done, but at least for this repository, I'm planning on adding more information, including:<br>